altogic/altogic/examples/stripe-saas-starter/README.md

 You can access the live demo of [React Saas starter app](https://altogic-stripe-payment.vercel.app).

+### Getting started

+You can run this example rename .env.example to .env and enter your Client Key, API Key and Environment URL to the .env file.

 ### Prerequisite

 Before starting this tutorial, please ensure you have completed the [Altogic + React Authentication starter course](https://www.altogic.com/blog/how-to-integrate-altogic-authentication-with-react-app-part-1) to understand authentication, routing, session, etc.